lesliejrodrig/Udacity-Seattle-AirBnb-DataScienceNanodegree/README.md

 # Udacity-Seattle-AirBnb-DataScienceNanodegree
-## Libraries And Technologies Used
-Numpy
-Pandas
-Matplotlib
-Jupyter Notebook
-Python

 ## Motivation For This Project
 This project is part of a Udacity Data Scientist for Enterprise Nanodegree Program.
 I will be analyzing Seattle AirBnB data using the Cross-Industry Process for Data Mining (CRISP-DM).